 The de-tiding analysis and preliminary metabolism results were presented and discussed with the reserve mentor, S. Yang.
 During this feedback session, Elmstrom and Yang worked through the next steps of the analysis.
 A second scientific presentation to the research sector was roughly scheduled for winter or spring 2023.

-XXX Lisa this section will be updated next week after a meeting with the NERR.

 Professional Development

 Professional development trainings accomplished during this reporting period include the NOAA Facilitation Basics training.
 This training occurred in April and focused on the successful facilitation of virtual meetings.